bitwarden/help/_articles/features/fingerprint-phrase.md

 alligator-transfer-laziness-macaroni-blue
 ```

-The fingerprint phrase is an important security feature that assists in uniquely and securely identify a Bitwarden user account when important encryption-related operations are performed (such as sharing).
+The fingerprint phrase is an important security feature that assists in uniquely and securely identifying a Bitwarden user account when important encryption-related operations are performed (such as sharing).
 For example, when adding a new user to an organization you should ask the user to verify their fingerprint phrase via email, over the phone, in person, etc. By verifying the fingerprint phrase with the user outside of Bitwarden you ensure that end-to-end encryption is securely initiated and that the Bitwarden server you are communicating with (and your connection) has not been maliciously tampered with.
 If you trust the server you are communicating with (and the connection that you are using), you can choose to ignore fingerprint phrase verification.

 ## Where do I find my fingerprint phrase?